GenesisFan64/Marsiano-MARS/README.md

 A GameBase/Engine/Library for making Sega 32X Games, in assembly.
 *WORK IN PROGRESS*

-Video "driver":
+Graphics:
-- A working scrolling background in 256-color mode, Source data can be either a static image in ROM or a buffer section in RAM, in any WIDTH and HEIGHT BUT aligned in "blocks" (Ex.
+- Working scrolling background in 256-color mode: Source data can be either a static image in ROM or a buffer section in RAM, in any WIDTH and HEIGHT BUT aligned in "blocks" (Ex.
 4x4, 8x8, 16x16, 32x32)

 Sound, Genesis and 32X:
 - Runs on Z80, with DMA protection (Genesis side)